chartjs/Chart.js/README.md

 ## Compatibility

 This repo is compatible with @nnnick/Chart.js, so even if you are already using Chart.js on your site, switching to my version will not harm anything.
-I am not changing the core, so new updates to there will simply be merged in here.

-## Old version
+## Chart.js 2.0

 A previous version (based on the old, non-API version of Chart.js) also supported scatter plots, box plots, and trendlines.
 This version of the project is available in the "old" branch.

-I have no immediate plans to add these features to the new Chart.js, but contributions are welcome.
-I will test code and merge it.

-Any new code MUST maintain compatibility with @nnnick/Chart.js.

-## Roadmap

-1. Fix the scaling to account for all the new features (so they don't literally go off the charts)
-1. Include error in tooltips (?)
+At one point I made a attempt to integrate these features into the current project, but got frustrated because the API was constantly forcing me to write repetitive code.
+There has been a flurry of development recently toward Chartjs 2.0 which looks like it will address this - so stay tuned.

 ## License